Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Limitations of Braiding Defects

+\begin{lem} The group of topological locality preserving logical operators (TLPLOs) acting on any finite set of logical qubits encoded in defects is finite. \end{lem} \begin{proof} We show first that the set of topological excitations in a topological stabiliser code is finite.
+Consider a topological stabiliser code with periodic boundary conditions.
+On such a code, each topological excitation has a corresponding TLPLO implemented by propagating the excitation around the code.
+Thus, the set of topological excitations cannot be larger than the set of TLPLOs.
+However, the set of TLPLOs is contained in the set of locality-preserving logical operators, which must be finite \cite{Bravyi}.
+Thus, the set of topological excitations is finite.

+The set of topological defects used to encode a finite set of logical qubits is necessarily finite.
+For a finite set of topological defects, the set of topologically non-trivial processes a topological excitation can undergo is finite.
+The set of topological excitations is independent of the presence of topological defects, and so must remain finite even in the presence of defects.
+Hence, the set of TLPLOs is finite. \end{proof}

+\begin{lem} Let $\bar{U}$ be a logical operator implementable by a product of braiding and locality-preserving logical operators, and $\bar{A}$ be topological locality-preserving logical operator (TLPLO).
+Then, $\bar{U}\bar{A}\bar{U}^\dag$ is a TLPLO. \end{lem} \begin{proof} As discussed in Sec.~\ref{BLOs}, braiding logical operators map TLPLOs to TLPLOs, and so if $\bar{A}$ is a TLPLO and $\bar{B}$ is a braiding logical operator then $\bar{B}\bar{A}\bar{B}^\dag$ is a TLPLO.
+Also, as discussed in Sec.~\ref{LPLOs2}, locality-preserving logical operators map TLPLOs to TLPLOs, and so if $\bar{A}$ is a TLPLO and $\bar{L}$ is a locality-preserving logical operator, then $\bar{L}\bar{A}\bar{L}^\dag$ is a TLPLO.
+If $\bar{U}$ is a product of braiding and locality-preserving logical operators, it acts on TLPLO $\bar{A}$ by a sequence of conjugations by braiding or locality-preserving logical operators.
+Thus, $\bar{U}\bar{A}\bar{U}^\dag$ must be a TLPLO. \end{proof}

-\begin{theorem} The set of logical operators implentable by any combination of locality-preserving logical operators and braided logical operators in a topological stabiliser code cannot be universal. \end{theorem} \begin{proof} By Lemma \ref{Lem1}, both braiding and locality-preserving logical operators permute the set of locality-preserving logical operators under conjugation.
-By Lemma \ref{Lem2}, the set of locality-preserving logical operators acting on any finite set of logical qubits encoded in defects is finite and non-empty.
-Thus, the set of locality-preserving logical operators is a finite, non-empty subset of the set of logical operators that is invariant under combinations of locality-preserving and braiding logical operators.
-Thus, the set of combinations of locality-preserving and braiding logical operators cannot be dense in the set of logical operators and thus cannot be universal. \end{proof}
+\begin{theorem} The set of logical operators implementable by any product of locality-preserving logical operators and braiding logical operators in a topological stabiliser code cannot be universal. \end{theorem} \begin{proof} By Lemma \ref{Lem2}, the set of TLPLOs acting on any finite set of logical qubits encoded in defects is finite and (as discussed in Sec.~\ref{TLPLOs}) this set always contains a non-trivial element since $\bar{X}_i$ acting on each logical qubit is a TLPLO.
+By Lemma \ref{Lem1}, products of braiding and locality-preserving logical operators permute this finite set containing a non-trivial element.
+Thus, the set of products of locality-preserving and braiding logical operators cannot be dense in the set of logical operators.
+This means that it is not possible to construct such a set of operators that can be used to approximate any logical operator arbitrarily precisely.
+So, by definition, the set of combinations of locality-preserving and braiding logical operators cannot be universal. \end{proof}